kaysalawu/aws-network-terraform/modules/README.md

 # Modules

-Collection of modules used to build Azure network topologies.
+Collection of modules used to build AWS network topologies.